What Are ISR Swim Lessons — And Are “Self-Rescue” Swim Classes For Kids Safe?

 One risk associated with all childhood swimming lessons is the possibility that parents will become complacent about water safety.
 Drowning happens quickly and silently, and parents and caregivers must be vigilant no matter how good a swimmer a child is.

-The AAP warns that “swim programs should never be seen as “drown proofing” a child of any age.”
-Any language on a swim program that suggests that should discredit them.
-In general, caregivers supervising inexperienced swimmers should never be more than an arms-length away, and practice what’s called touch supervision.
+The AAP warns that “swim programs should never be seen as ‘drown proofing’ a child of any age.”
+Any language on a swim program that suggests this should discredit them.
+In general, caregivers supervising inexperienced swimmers should never be more than an arms-length away and should always have eyes on their child.

 When it comes to kids and water safety, drowning prevention strategies must be multifaceted.
 Swim lessons are just a start.
 Supervision, swimming skills, Coast Guard-approved life jackets and non-inflatable floaties, four-sided locking fences around pools, and safety alarms are all important aspects of the same system.
 Lessons are only a part of the equation.
 “One thing is never going to be enough,” Hoffman says.